tari-project/rfcs/src/RFC-03XX_SubmarineSwaps.md

 ## Description

-To be able to exchange Tari and Wari without the use of some centralized exhange service, we need to do Submarine swaps or Atomic swaps between the two.
+To be able to exchange Tari and Thaum without the use of some centralized exhange service, we need to do Submarine swaps or Atomic swaps between the two.
-We want to keep Wari as bare bones as possible with if possible just a commitment and perhaps a rangeproof, this means that we will not have access to smart contract features typically required for doing submarine swaps.
+We want to keep Thaum as bare bones as possible with if possible just a commitment and perhaps a rangeproof, this means that we will not have access to smart contract features typically required for doing submarine swaps.
 This does not mean it is not possible to do atomic swaps with non smart contract coins, look at [RFC-0241: AtomicSwap XMR](RFC-0241_AtomicSwapXMR.md) to see how this is done with Tari and Monero.

 ## Method

-The primary, happy path outline of a Tari - Wari submarine swap is described here, and more detail will follow.
-We assume that Alice wants to trade her Tari for Bob's Wari.
+The primary, happy path outline of a Tari - Thaum submarine swap is described here, and more detail will follow.
+We assume that Alice wants to trade her Tari for Bob's Thaum.

-* Negotiation - Both parties negotiate the value and other details of the Tari and Wari commitment's.
+* Negotiation - Both parties negotiate the value and other details of the Tari and Thaum commitment's.
 * Commitment - Both parties commit to the keys, nonces, inputs, and outputs to use for the transaction.
 * Tari payment - Alice makes the Tari payment to a UTXO containing a "special" script described below.
-* Wari Payment - The Wari payment is made to a multiparty [scriptless script](https://tlu.tarilabs.com/cryptography/introduction-to-scriptless-scripts) commitment.
+* Thaum Payment - The Thaum payment is made to a multiparty [scriptless script](https://tlu.tarilabs.com/cryptography/introduction-to-scriptless-scripts) commitment.
-* Claim Tari - Bob redeems the Tari, and in doing so, reveals the Wari private key to Alice only.
+* Claim Tari - Bob redeems the Tari, and in doing so, reveals the Thaum private key to Alice only.
-* Claim Wari - Alice may claim the Wari using the revealed key.
+* Claim Thaum - Alice may claim the Thaum using the revealed key.

 Please take note of the notation used in [TariScript] and specifically notation used on the signatures on the [transaction inputs](RFC-0201_TariScript.md#transaction-input-changes) and on the signatures on the [transaction outputs](RFC-0201_TariScript.md#transaction-output-changes).
 We will note other notations in the [Notation](#notation) section.

 ## TL;DR

-The scheme revolves around Alice, who wants to exchange her Tari for Bob's Wari.
+The scheme revolves around Alice, who wants to exchange her Tari for Bob's Thaum.
 Because they don't trust each other, they have to commit some information to do the exchange.
-And if something goes wrong here, we want to ensure that we can refund both parties either in Wari or Tari.
+And if something goes wrong here, we want to ensure that we can refund both parties either in Thaum or Tari.

 How this works is that Alice and Bob create a shared output on both chains.
-The Wari output is a simple aggregate key to unlock the commitment, while multiple keys are needed to unlock the Tari UTXO.
-An aggregate key locks this Wari commitment that neither Alice nor Bob knows, but they both know half of the key.
+The Thaum output is a simple aggregate key to unlock the commitment, while multiple keys are needed to unlock the Tari UTXO.
+An aggregate key locks this Thaum commitment that neither Alice nor Bob knows, but they both know half of the key.
 The current Tari block height determines the unlocking key for the Tari UTXO.

 The process is started by Alice and Bob exchanging and committing to some information.
 Alice is the first to publish a transaction, which creates the Tari UTXO.
-If Bob is happy that the Tari UTXO has been mined and verifies all the information, he will publish a transaction to create the Wari commitment.
+If Bob is happy that the Tari UTXO has been mined and verifies all the information, he will publish a transaction to create the Thaum commitment.

-The TariScript script on the UTXO ensures that they will have to reveal their portion of the Wari key when either Alice or Bob spends this.
-This disclosure allows the other party to claim the Wari by being the only one to own the complete Wari aggregate key.
+The TariScript script on the UTXO ensures that they will have to reveal their portion of the Thaum key when either Alice or Bob spends this.
+This disclosure allows the other party to claim the Thaum by being the only one to own the complete Thaum aggregate key.

-The script will ensure that at any point in time, at least someone can claim the Tari UTXO, and if that person does so, the other party can claim the Wari commitment by looking at the spending data.
+The script will ensure that at any point in time, at least someone can claim the Tari UTXO, and if that person does so, the other party can claim the Thaum commitment by looking at the spending data.
 It has two lock heights, determining who can claim the Tari UTXO if the happy path fails.
 Before the first lock height, only Bob can claim the Tari; we call this the swap transaction.

 If Bob disappears after Alice has posted the Tari UTXO, Alice can claim the Tari after the first lock height and before the second lock height; we call this the refund transaction.
-It ensures that Alice can reclaim her Tari if Bob disappears, and if Bob reappears, he can reclaim his Wari.
+It ensures that Alice can reclaim her Tari if Bob disappears, and if Bob reappears, he can reclaim his Thaum.

-That leaves us with the scenario where Alice disappears after Bob posts the Wari transaction, in which case we need to protect Bob.
+That leaves us with the scenario where Alice disappears after Bob posts the Thaum transaction, in which case we need to protect Bob.
 After the second lock height, only Bob can claim the Tari; we call this the lapse transaction.
-The lapse transaction will reveal Bob's Wari key so that if Alice reappears, she can claim the Wari.
+The lapse transaction will reveal Bob's Thaum key so that if Alice reappears, she can claim the Thaum.

 ## Heights, Security, and other considerations